Pentasis/ConsolidatedModsTextures/About/Features.md

 ### Stonecolour tweaks
 Original by cucumpear (link)
-Some small tweaks to the vanilla stones (granite, slate etc.) to make them more beautiful.
+Some small tweaks to the vanilla stones (granite, slate etc.) to add some constrast.

 - Selected Reconnector